TheNewThinkTank/code-vault/LangLab/python/Django.md

 the `manage.py` file acts as a command line tool, and can be used for running the django development server, do database migrations, create users and more.

+the `models.py` file:
+here the database models are placed.

+the `admin.py` file:
+register database models so they can be viewed on the admin panel.

+the `tests.py` file: adding automated tewst cases.

+the `views.py` file:
+create different views or routes, that can be accessed from the website.

 ## Run Django app with Docker